cjbarnard978/FlaskApp/readme.md

 static folder: contains the background image on the homepage and the .txt files for the text boxes throughout the site.

 templates folder:
-    base.html: contains the html code to control the navbar, background colors, fonts, and code to allow for it to be extended throughout the site. home.html: contains the html code for the homepage, including the code to integrate the background image. base.html is extended on this template. monasteries.html: contains the html code for the scatter map.
+    base.html: contains the html code to control the navbar, background colors, fonts, and code to allow for it to be extended throughout the site.
+Navbar and background colors were selected to correspond with the background image on home.html, which is a 16th century map of Scotland from the National Library of Scotland.
+Citation included in the Flask App Explainer. home.html: contains the html code for the homepage, including the code to integrate the background image. base.html is extended on this template. monasteries.html: contains the html code for the scatter map.
 Extends base.html saints_combined.html: contains the html code for the line map and both bar charts. base.html is extended on this template.